MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 Take the following steps to share the Hardware Request app with users:

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.

-1. Select **Solutions** on the left-side panel and select the **Hardware Request and Management** solution from the list.
+1. Select **Solutions** on the left pane and select the **Hardware Request and Management** solution from the list.
 1. Select **Apps**
 1. Select the **Hardware Request app** row and then the **ellipsis** (3 vertical dots)
 1. Select **Share**
 1. Search for either the *users* in your environment and/or *Microsoft Entra ID Security Group* that contains the members you want to share the app with.
 1. Under the *Data permissions* section, assign the following security roles next to the Dataverse connection:

     1. **Approvals User**